 For the external processes, you have a database and third-party APIs so you don’t need to configure the network multiple times.
 You configure it once for one cluster.
 You can add more environments if you can do namespaces, and you don’t have to configure anything external to your system.

 Environments are things that are not your software.
 They’re an important part of software delivery, even if they’re fully automated.
-In the next blog post we’ll show you how to better manage the environments and introduce you to the Reverse Canary concept.
+In the next blog post, How to manage environments for more than one service or app in a Kubernetes cluster, we’ll show you how to better manage the environments and introduce you to the Reverse Canary concept.

 Learn more how to manage your environments on Humanitec, your Internal Developer Platform.

 Connect with our experts in a webinar start a free trial to test it on your own.